MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - The high end of lifetime is hard to assess.

-- Argue that the same hygiene regime serves for both: crappier disks and less wonderul independence.
+- Argue that the same hygiene regime serves for both: crappier disks and less wonderful independence.
 Still need multiples, audit, repair.

 - Check Azure erasure code stats.